History of biology: Prehistoric times

 The earliest humans must have had and passed on knowledge about plants and animals to increase their chances of survival.
 This may have included knowledge of human and animal anatomy and aspects of animal behavior (such as migration patterns).
 However, the first major turning point in biological knowledge came with the Neolithic Revolution about 10,000 years ago.
 Humans first domesticated plants for farming, then livestock animals to accompany the resulting sedentary societies.

 Earliest roots

-In around 3000 to 1200 BCE, the Ancient Egyptians and Mesopotamians made contributions to astronomy, mathematics, and medicine, which later entered and shaped Greek natural philosophy of classical antiquity, a period that profoundly influenced the development of what came to be known as biology.
+Between around 3000 and 1200 BCE, the Ancient Egyptians and Mesopotamians made contributions to astronomy, mathematics, and medicine, which later entered and shaped Greek natural philosophy of classical antiquity, a period that profoundly influenced the development of what came to be known as biology.

 Ancient Egypt

 Over a dozen medical papyri have been preserved, most notably the Edwin Smith Papyrus (the oldest extant surgical handbook) and the Ebers Papyrus (a handbook of preparing and using materia medica for various diseases), both from around 1600 BCE.

 Ancient Egypt is also known for developing embalming, which was used for mummification, in order to preserve human remains and forestall decomposition.